objetos/q_p5fx/create_quadrille/create_quadrille_width_image.md

 {{< /details >}}

 {{< callout type="info" >}}
-`createQuadrille(width, image)` converts an image into a quadrille, with each cell representing an sub-image.
+`createQuadrille(width, image)` converts an image into a quadrille, with each cell representing a sub-image.
 {{< /callout >}}

 ## Syntax